 If treatment goes beyond our staff member’s abilities the appropriate person(s) will be contacted.
 The University of St. Thomas has 24 hour security guards and on-campus Public Safety attendants.
 For any other medical issues, Regions Hospital and United Hospitals are located approximately 10 minutes from the UST St. Paul campus.

-All meals (three per day) will take place in the UST Cafeteria.
+All three meals (lunch only for day campers) will take place in the award-winning UST Cafeteria.
 All meals are included in the price of the camp.
 For campers who have special diet needs, please include this information in your online registration as well.
 If you have further information to pass on to the staff, please contact the Homegrown Lacrosse staff 3 weeks in advance of the first day of camp.

 Homegrown Lacrosse is dedicated to maintaining a positive, safe, inclusive, and welcoming environment at all of our camps, programs, and events.
 To support the growth of each participant, Homegrown Lacrosse operates under a strict no bullying policy – any acts of harassment or bullying will not be tolerated.
 Additionally, behavioral expectations will be initially introduced the first day of camp as well as revisited each day.
 These expectations are outlined in our Code of Conduct and in the Player Waiver and Liability Release Form.